-Babies are notorious for making fists, and for putting those fists in their mouths — two things that aren't compatible with trying to stamp a handprint.
-But stamping his print while he's asleep can prevent him from rolling into the paint or splashing it everywhere.
-Before he falls asleep, get all your supplies ready.
+Babies are known for making fists, and for putting those fists in their mouths — two things that aren't compatible with trying to stamp a handprint.
+But stamping the print while they're asleep can prevent them from rolling into the paint or splashing it everywhere.

 Instead of making actual prints of her twins' hands, Susan L. Carney of Hatboro, PA traced their hands to make templates she could trace onto flower pots, sweatshirts and other items.